What to do if your device is infected

 Report it to the right people

-If your device has malware on it, there’s a chance the criminals who sent it to you can see everything that’s on it — your personal data, the sites you’re visiting, absolutely everything.
-And with this information, they could use your details to steal your data to access your bank accounts or contact your financial services providers to do damage there too.
+If your device has malware on it, there’s a chance criminals can see everything that’s on it - your photos, passwords, messages, the sites you’re visiting, absolutely everything.
+And with this information, they could use your details to steal your data, access your bank accounts, even contact your financial services providers to do damage there too.

-If you’ve been hit with a malware attack, you can report it to Action Fraud (try to do this from a different device to the one that’s infected).
-You should also let your bank know if you think your account details have been accessed too.
+If you’ve been hit with a malware attack, you can report it to Report Fraud (try to do this from a different device to the one that’s infected).
+You should also let your bank know if you think your account details have been accessed.

-And if you think your details for any investments, savings or insurance you hold with us have been compromised, you can report it to us directly and we’ll look into it.
+And if you think your details for any Aviva investments, savings or insurance have been compromised, you can report it directly to us and we’ll look into it.